dmpstats/Generate_Avian_Cluster_Metrics/README.md

 1. As a compact cluster-based dataset (`"cluster-based"`, default) - see setting **Cluster-based Output Content** for additional options.
-2. Merge [whole-cluster](#whole-cluster-level) metrics to the
+2. Merge [whole-cluster](#whole-cluster-level) metrics to track
-    track-location attributes provided by the input dataset (`"merge-to-locs"`).
-Note: this option must be selected if using the ‘EarthRanger Integration’ App as a downstream App.
+    location points provided in the input data (`"merge-to-locs"`).
+Note that non-clustered location points are not carried forward.
+This option must be selected if using the ‘EarthRanger Integration’ App as a downstream App.

 **Cluster-based Output Content** (`cluster_tbl_type`): If **Output Type** is set to ‘Cluster-based’, choose the content of the output